Which Labor Law Posters are Required?

 Clearing the path to compliance

-Labor and employment laws provide regulations regarding the treatment of employees when paying wages, providing rights to certain types of leave, regulating safety in the workplace, prohibiting discrimination in employment actions and much more.
-Part of compliance with many of these regulations include posting notices for employees in a conspicuous place.
+Labor and employment laws regulate the treatment of employees, including wage payments, rights to certain types of leave, workplace safety, and prohibitions on discrimination in employment actions, among other areas.
+Part of compliance with many of these regulations includes posting notices for employees in a conspicuous place.

-Earlier this year the Department of Labor (DOL) issued guidance regarding posting required labor law posters for both remote and on-site employees.
-In short, an entirely remote workforce may receive notices electronically while employers with on-site and remote workers must post both on-site and provide the posters electronically.
-This creates another compliance predicament for many employers as now they are required to locate, save and provide all of the labor law posters electronically.
+The Department of Labor (DOL) issued guidance in 2020 regarding posting required labor law posters for both remote and on-site employees.
+In short, an entirely remote workforce may receive notices electronically, while employers with on-site and remote workers must post both on-site and provide the posters electronically.
+This creates another compliance predicament for many employers, as they are required to locate, save, and provide all labor law posters electronically.
+Additionally, the posters must be easy to access and posted on a regular medium where employees generally receive workplace information.

-It is common for an employer to be uncertain that all required posters are properly displayed and where to find all of the electronic versions.
-Paid posters services provide “all-in-one” posters which contain general state and federal laws.
-However, with the existence of other state and federal posting requirements as well as county and municipality regulations, it is still extremely likely that certain posters will be overlooked.
+It is common for an employer to be unsure whether all required posters are properly displayed and where to find all the electronic versions.
+Paid poster services provide “all-in-one” posters containing general state and federal laws.
+However, with other state and federal posting requirements, as well as county and municipal regulations, it is still extremely likely that certain posters will be overlooked.

-The DOL may impose fines when labor law posters and notices are not displayed so it is important to ensure compliance.
-When providing posters to your remote workers electronically, be sure to provide them in a folder which is easily accessible to everyone.
+The DOL may impose fines for failing to display labor law posters and notices, so it is important to ensure compliance.
+When providing posters to your remote workers electronically, be sure to provide them in a folder that is easily accessible to everyone.
 When posting the notices at the workplace, ensure that they are in a common area in a conspicuous place.
-Break, rooms, lunch rooms or other heavily frequented areas are good choices.
+Break rooms, lunch rooms, or other heavily frequented areas are good choices.

 Federal Mandatory Labor Law Postings*